-Here under rocks, at distance from the road, Our pond'rous knapsacks cautiously we stowed, The mountain's top determined to explore, And view the tracks already travelled o'er; As nimble tars the hanging shrouds ascend, While hands and feet their joint assistance lend; So we, from rock to rock, from steep to steep, Scaled these rude piles, suspended o'er the deep, Through low dwarf underwood with chestnuts crowned, Whose crooked limbs with trailing moss were bound.
-Eager we brush th' impending bushes through, Panting for breath and wet with dashing dew; Cliff after cliff triumphant we attain, And high at last its loftiest summit gain; But such a prospect !-- such a glorious show!
-The world, in boundless landscape, lay below!
-Vast colored forests, to our wandering eyes, Seemed softened gardens of a thousand dyes.
-Long lakes appeared; but at th' increase of day Assumed new forms, and roll'd in mist away.
-(9) Scooped from the woods unnumbered spots were seen Embrowned with culture, or with pasture green; Some cottage smoke moved slow, and dimly white: But ev'ry hut had dwindled from the sight.
-In long trailed fogs, that all its windings showed, For many a league the distant Delaware flowed; And all beyond seemed to the ravished eye, One waste of woods, encircling earth and sky!
+Here, under rocks, at distance from the road, Our pond'rous knapsacks cautiously we stowed, The mountain's top determined to explore, And view the tracks already travelled o'er; As nimble tars the hanging shrouds ascend, While hands and feet their joint assistance lend; So we, from rock to rock, from steep to steep, Scaled these rude piles, suspended o'er the deep, Through low dwarf underwood with chesnuts crowned, Whose crooked limbs with trailing moss were bound.
+Eager we brush th' impending bushes through, Panting for breath and wet with dashing dew; Cliff after cliff triumphant we attain, And high at last its loftiest summits gain; But such a prospect!-such a glorious show!
+The world, in boundless landscape lay below!
+Vast coloured forests, to our wandering eyes, Seemed softened gardens of a thousand dyes.
+Long lakes appeared; but at th' increase of day Assumed new forms and rolled in mist away.
+(9) Scooped from the woods unnumbered spots were seen Embrowned with culture, or with pasture green; Some cottage smoke moved slow, and dimly white; But every hut had dwindled from the sight.
+In long trailed fogs, that all its windings showed For many a league the distant Delaware flowed; And all beyond seemed to the ravished eye One waste of woods, encircling earth and sky!
 We gazed delighted-then, with short delay, Descending fixed our loads and marched away.

 From this rough mountain, northward as we bend, Below us, wide, the woody wilds extend; The same ground oak o'er all the country lies, The same burnt pines in lonely prospect rise, Mute and untenanted; save where the jay Set up his shrill alarm, and bore away.
-One solitary hawk that sailed serene, Secure, and eying the expanded scene, High from his zenith, 'midst the bursting roar, Dropt at our feet, and fluttered in his gore; "Thus falls," said Duncan, "many a son of pride, "While buoyed in thought o'er all the world beside."
+One solitary hawk that sailed serene, Secure, and eyeing the expanded scene,

-From these dull woods emerging into day, We pass where farms their opening fields display, Barns, fences, cottages, and lawns appeared, Where various sounds of human toil were heard; There, round a hut, upon a sloping green, Gay laughing bands of playful boys were seen; Soon, Books! aloud, is thunder'd from the door, And balls and hoops must charms the hours no more; But frequent tears the blotted leaves assail, And sighs for dear-loved liberty prevail.
+High from his zenith, 'midst the bursting roar.
+Dropt at our feet, and fluttered in his gore; " Thus falls," said Duncan, "many a son of pride, "While buoyed in thought o'er all the world beside."
+From these dull woods emerging into day.
+We pass where farms their opening fields display.
+Barns, fences, cottages, and lawns appeared, and the sent the Where various sounds of human toil were heard: There, round a hut, upon a sloping green, and the same Gay laughing bands of playful boys were seen: Soon, Books! aloud, is thunder'd from the door, and the And balls and hoops must charm the hours no more; But frequent tears the blotted leaves assail, And sighs for dear-loved liberty prevail.
 Thither, by long yet fond remembrance led.
-With awe we enter this sequestered shed; All eyes are turned the strangers to survey, One tap is heard !- and all the hint obey; Then grave and courteous, rising from his seat, The decent Master bows with meekness meet, Invites to sit-looks round with watchful eyes, And bids, by signs, alternate classes rise;
+With awe we enter this sequestered shed; All eyes are turned the strangers to survey, and and the first One tap is heard! and all the hint obey; where to the state of Then grave and courteous, rising from his seat, and had The decent Master bows with meekness meet.
+Invites to sit-looks round with watchful eyes, And bids, by signs, alternate classes rise; to the section Hears, reads, instructs, with solemn voice and slow.
+Deep, busy silence muffling all below; Slates, pens, and copy books in order pass, And peace and industry pervade each class.
+Dear to the Muse, to Truth, to Science dear.
+Be he who humbly toils and teaches here!
+His worth, his labours, shall not sleep forgot.
+And thus the Muse records them as she ought.